 Crawling the web can be easy or hard, depending upon the details.
-Mature crawlers like Nutch and Heretrix work great in many situations, and fall short in others.
+Mature crawlers like Nutch and Heritrix work great in many situations, and fall short in others.
 Some of the most demanding crawl situations include open-ended crawling of the whole web.

 The object of this project is to create a modular crawler with pluggable modules, capable of working well for a large variety of crawl tasks.
 The core of the crawler is written in Python 3.5+ using coroutines.

 CoCrawler is pre-release, with major restructuring going on.
 It is currently able to crawl at around 170 megabits / 170 pages/sec on a 4 core machine.